bogosorter/bootcamp/readme.md

 # Programming Bootcamp

 Exercises about recursion and DP.
-Some solutions will be provided.
+Some templates are provided.

 ## Proposed exercises